-The ears typically mature faster than any other part of the body, therefore, at an appropriate age and time when surgical adjustments are made, the results are generally long lasting.
+The ears generally mature faster than most other body parts; therefore, at an appropriate age and time when surgical adjustments are made, the results are generally long-lasting.
 Even as the body changes due to age and gravity, the changes to the ear will be minimal and a secondary otoplasty is usually not needed.

-On average, 5-6 year olds are ideal candidates for otoplasty as the ear will be already developed and the cartilage and tissues will still be soft, making it easy to reshape.
+On average, 5 – 6-year-olds are ideal candidates for otoplasty as the ear will be already developed and the cartilage and tissues will still be soft, making it easier to reshape.
 This age is also recommended as it is a time before any schooling, which helps to avoid teasing.

 Usually, the condition is symmetrical to both ears.
 The final shape that the surgery will aim for will depend on the initial structure of the ear and how cartilages are placed.
 If the procedure is only for one ear, the shape will be patterned after the normally formed ear.